-The Real Estate Market is Riding Record-Low Interest Rates
+The Real Estate Market was Riding Record-Low Interest Rates

-The real estate market is being supported by record-low interest rates.
-Anyone that wants to sell is perhaps looking back at the red hot market in 2007 and deciding that getting out now is a good time.
+The real estate market was being supported by record-low interest rates.
+But that has changed.
+Anyone that wanted to sell and did not, will have a more difficult time selling in 2023.
 Any upward tick of interest rates is likely to decrease prices because buyers' mortgage payments will have a higher interest amount and they’ll be able to afford less.
-People that want to trade up or buy their first home are making the move now to take advantage of these low rates.

 Current Market Conditions Don’t Make Sense

-Even real estate agents aren’t making sense of the current market.
-Given the high unemployment rate (6.7% as of December 4th by the Bureau of Labor Statistics), and the number of business closures in 2020, the real estate market should have declined.
-So, what’s keeping it going?
+Even real estate agents weren’t making sense of the market 2 years ago.
+Given the high unemployment rate (6.7% according to the Bureau of Labor Statistics), and the number of business closures in 2020, the real estate market should have declined.
+So, what kept it going?
+It was the low interest rates.
+But the party is now over.

 According to a report by CNN Business, the economy and credit scores are being propped up by 2 main factors.
 Government stimulus checks and delayed mortgage payments for homeowners.